PieKing1215/MoreMechanisms/README.md

 # MoreMechanisms
+### Development is currently on pause, but I will resume once tModLoader gets to 1.4

 ![icon.png](icon.png)<br>
 Terraria mod that adds more mechanisms and sensors.

 Currently tested with Terraria v1.3.5.3, [tModLoader](https://github.com/tModLoader/tModLoader/) v0.11.7.1.<br>
 Once tModLoader updates for 1.4, this mod will target 1.4.